Uberspace/lab/source/guide_ttrss.rst

  Now you can reach Tiny Tiny RSS under https://isabell.uber.space/tt-rss for the first time.
 Log in with

-  * user - admin
+  * User: admin
-  * password - password
+  * Password: password

 You will be greeted by a dialog to change the default password.
 Do that and optionally add one or more users with restricted rights for capturing and reading RSS feeds.